cmekik/pyClarion/readme.md

     - `components.py` - Defines basic abstractions for defining emitters and updaters.
     - `realizers.py` - Defines realizer objects.

     The recommended reading order for `base/` is to start with `symbols.py` or `numdicts.py`, then to move on to `realizers.py`.
 While reading `realizers.py`, refer to `components.py` as necessary.
-Reading `components.py` on its own may be confusing. `gradients.py` may be read at any time after reading `numdicts.py`.
+Reading `components.py` on its own may be confusing, though it may be useful to skim it prior to reading `realizers.py`. `gradients.py` may be read at any time after reading `numdicts.py`.

 - `pyClarion/components/` contains definitions for concrete component implementations.
 Assuming familiarity with `base/`, the files in this folder may be read in any order after an initial reading of `propagators.py` and `cycles.py`.
 The former defines some basic emitters for basic constructs, while the latter defines activations sequences at the agent and subsystem levels.